 For as long as LRT has had ‘a mission’, this has been to celebrate and proliferate radical magic, with a strong, proud focus on LGBTQ+ and BIPOC+ creators and others holding marginalised identities.
 In the early years it was necessary to stock other decks, big sellers, to bring in enough money to support some of these ‘smaller’ decks, but that’s no longer the case.

-From spring, Little Red Tarot will solely stock queer and trans artists, Black, Indigenous and artists of colour (with a few exceptions).
+From spring, Little Red Tarot will (almost) solely stock queer and trans artists, Black, Indigenous and artists of colour – there will be a few exceptions).
 I want these decks and books centred and celebrated, not overshadowed by bigger sellers.

 Focus on artists, not products

 I want to disrupt the speed and mindlessness with which retail transactions are increasingly made by putting our creators front and centre.
-My hope is that customers are encouraged to get to know the human and the creative ideas behind the decks before checking out.
-(This is definitely something that already happens in the LRT shop, do know that!
-But I want to facilitate that through the design of the site).
+My hope is that customers are encouraged to get to know the human and the creative ideas behind the decks before checking out any shopping carts.
+(This is definitely something that already happens in the LRT shop, we know that!
+But I want to facilitate more of this through the design of the site).

 No longer shipping to the EU